otto-de/api-guidelines/references/http-headers.md

 > Regarding `Content-Encoding` for client requests:
 > Seems somewhat exotic, the main problem is discoverability for the client.
 There is a RFC for [Client-Initiated Content-Encoding](https://tools.ietf.org/html/rfc7694) which also highlights this problem.
 I don't expect a lot of clients and servers to actually support this out of the box.
 I'd recommend to not have this in our v1 guidelines.
 We don't prohibit anyone from using this for a given use case.

 ---

+Instead of supporting the set of proprietary `X-Forwarded-*` headers, we decided to only support the standard `Forwarded` header.

+---